jorourke/naim-atom-home-assistant/info.md

 {% endif %}

 ## Features

-* Power control (on/off)
-* Volume control and mute
-* Source selection
-* Media information display (artist, title, album)
-* Playback controls (play, pause, next, previous)
+- **Full Playback Control** - Play, pause, next/previous track, seek
+- **Volume & Mute** - Smooth volume control with configurable step size
+- **Dynamic Source Discovery** - Automatically detects available inputs from your device
+- **Customizable Sources** - Choose which inputs appear in Home Assistant
+- **Real-time Updates** - WebSocket connection for instant status changes
+- **Rich Media Info** - Artist, title, album, and album art display
+- **Local Control** - No cloud dependency, works entirely on your network

-## Configuration
+## Setup

 1. Go to **Settings** → **Devices & Services**
-2. Click the **+ ADD INTEGRATION** button
-3. Search for "Naim Media Player"
+2. Click **+ ADD INTEGRATION** and search for "Naim Media Player"
-4. Enter your device's IP address
+3. Enter your device's IP address
+4. Select which input sources to show
-5. The integration will automatically discover your Naim device
+5. Done!
+Your Naim device appears as a media player entity

+## Reconfigure Sources

+Changed your setup?
+Go to the integration and click **Configure** to update which sources are visible.

 ## Supported Devices

-* Naim Atom
+- **Naim Atom** (fully tested)
-* Other Naim streamers with HTTP API support (untested - please report your experience!)
+- Other Naim streamers with HTTP API support (please report your experience!)

 ## Issues?

-If you're experiencing issues, please [report them](https://github.com/jorourke/naim-atom-home-assistant/issues)
+If you're experiencing issues, please [report them on GitHub](https://github.com/jorourke/naim-atom-home-assistant/issues).